 We stayed in a guest house on Creek Street, because everything else was closed for the season.
 It was a creaky, old weatherboard building that served as a dance hall and Alaska’s first registered brothel before it was closed in the 1950s.
 Creek Street is full of these aging wooden tributes to the past, sitting in a wonky line along a rickety boardwalk, held up on criss-crossed wooden stilts.

 Salmon.
 The perfect Alaskan stereotype.
 The creek is full of them.
-Walking the boardwalk at dusk, when the sky is turning pink and the air is still, there’s an acrid smell of gutted sea creatures that reminds you of the end of the day at a fish market.
+Walking the boardwalk at dusk, when the sky is turning pink and the air is still, there’s an acrid smell of gutted sea creatures.
+It reminds you of the end of the day at a fish market.
 The water in the creek rises and falls fast, faster than many of the salmon can keep up with.

 That’s life.
 Sometimes things change too fast for us to keep up, and we stumble.
 Occasionally, there will be those who come along when we’re most vulnerable to pick at our wounds.
 Shit happens; we mess up and we get stuck.
 But we’re not victims of the tide.
-If we’re paying attention, we know when we’ve messed up, and if we can mess up right, we get the chance to learn something from it, save ourselves, and keep on going.
+If we’re paying attention, we know when we’ve messed up.
+And if we can mess up right, we get the chance to learn something from it, save ourselves, and keep on going.